agama-project/agama-project.github.io/docs/user/reference/profile/storage.md

 ### Swap Encryption

-For swap devices, Agama provides simplified encryption options that are suitable for swap space:
+Agama provides specific encryption options for swap space:

 - `randomSwap`: uses a randomly generated key at boot and Hibernation to hard disk is not supported.
   The swap device is re-encrypted during every boot, and its previous content is destroyed.
 You